TransformerLensOrg/CircuitsVis/README.md

 # PySvelte

 **THIS LIBRARY IS TOTALLY UNSUPPORTED.
-IT DOES NOT WORK OUT OF THE BOX.
-IT IS PROVIDED AS IS, AS AN EXAMPLE OF ONE WAY TO SOLVE A PROBLEM.**
+IT IS PROVIDED AS IS, AS AN EXAMPLE OF ONE WAY TO SOLVE A PROBLEM.
+MANY FEATURES WILL NOT WORK WITHOUT YOU WRITING YOUR OWN `config.py` FILE.**

 If we want to understand neural networks, it's essential that we have effective ways of getting lots of information from the innards of those models into a readable form.
 Often, this will be a data visualization.